Matt-McConway/github101_Xero-Workshop/README.md

 # github101_Xero-Workshop
-Demo Repository for github 101 workshop
+Demo Repository for github 101 workshop.

+This is a change to demonstrate a commit.